 - Can it be easily memorized?

-A good example of a clear and tangible vision statement- 'An apple computer on every desk in the world
+A good example of a clear and tangible vision statement- 'An apple computer on every desk in the world.

 If you want a more detailed guide on creating a vision statement, check out our comprehensive guide: How To Write A Good Vision Statement

-The second tab of the strategic plan template will allow you to input the strategic values of your organization.
+The second tab of the strategic plan template will allow you to input the core values of your organization.
 While company values can often be overlooked or considered 'just for show', our view is different.